MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-apps-in-meetings.md

 ✔ When loaded in the context of a meeting, apps will be able to leverage the Teams Client SDK to access the `meetingId`, `userMri`, and `frameContext` to appropriately render the experience.

+✔ Exporting a result of a survey or polls should notify the users stating, ‘results successfully downloaded’.

-✔ For an app can be visible in a Teams meeting in two areas:
+✔ For an app to be visible in a Teams meeting in two areas:

 &emsp;&emsp;&#9679; **Side panel**. </br>